cast-org/figuration/site/4.0/get-started/build-tools.md

 [eslint]: https://eslint.org/
 [stylelint]: https://stylelint.io/

+## Tooling Setup

 Figuration uses [Node.js](https://nodejs.org/) and [Grunt](https://gruntjs.com/) for its CSS and JavaScript build system and [Eleventy](http://11ty.dev) for the written documentation.
 This provides convenient methods for working with the framework, including compiling code, running tests, and more.

-<div class="h3 cf-toc-header">Page Contents</div>

-${toc}

-## Tooling Setup

 To use our Gruntfile and run our documentation locally, you'll need a copy of Figuration's source files, Node.js, and Grunt.
 Follow these steps and you should be ready to rock: